Cyberwarfare: The New Weapon of James Bond’s World

 Identifying a suspect in a crowded train?

 Q’s version: Use facial recognition.
-Ok, Q already did this, but he was too slow (forcing Bond to chase a train and jump on board).
+Okay, Q already did this, but he was too slow (forcing Bond to chase a train and jump on board).
 However, there is still room for improvement compared with the tight Chinese grip on their urban environment

 Want to take down a large IT infrastructure?
 You can’t do it with bullets.